sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_API_Builder/API_Builder/API_Builder_Developer_Guide/API_Builder_Flows/Manage_Endpoints.md

 ## Import endpoints

-A Swagger API endpoint definition file (swagger.json) can only be imported once.
-If you attempt to import a Swagger file for the same API endpoint definition, you will receive a server error message.
+{{% alert title="⚠️ Warning" color="primary" %}}A Swagger API endpoint definition file (swagger.json) can only be imported once.
+If you attempt to import a Swagger file for the same API endpoint definition, you will receive a server error message.{{% /alert %}}

 To import API endpoints using the API Builder GUI: